phifogg/now_movie/blog1_scenario.md

 	oh.getOMDBData(current);
 ```

 The whole integration magic happens in the Script Include OMDBMovieHelper.
-I'll spare you from the full code, you can look at this in the github repository if you want.
+I'll spare you from the full code, you can look at this in the GitHub repository referenced in the summary of this page.
 The essential part though is here:

 ```javascript
             var r = new sn_ws.RESTMessageV2('OMDB API', 'GET by Title');